g-yui/ScreamGUI/README.md

 A simple GUI to automatically copy [acidicoala's ScreamAPI](https://github.com/acidicoala/ScreamAPI) to a target game, written on Python.

 # Features
-- Simple .url, .exe, .dll and folder detection for easier usage.
+- Simple to use GUI with automatic .url, .exe, .dll and folder detection for easier usage.
 - Can patch up to two instances of the EOSSDK dll, as there isn't a need for more, whether they are 32 or 64 bit.
 - Fetches latest release of the API via PyGitHub.
 - Clean installation, no unnecesary files will be left.
-- Simple to use GUI.
 - Automatic UAC prompt.

 # Requirements